MaterializeInc/materialize/doc/user/content/transform-data/patterns/rules-engine.md

 ---

 SQL queries can be used as "rules" to evaluate which data in a dataset meet those rules.
-In Materialize, the results of these queries can be kept automatically up-to-date, enabling use cases like real-time, rules-based alerting.
+Materialize can automatically update these query results for real-time, rules-based alerting.
 However, some organizations have a lot of rules.
 This can lead users to ask questions like "Can Materialize support 100,000 materialized views"?